Estate Planning, Probate and Trust Administration

 • Split Interest Charitable Trusts.
 You do not necessarily have to create separate trusts if you wish to provide for both individual heirs and charitable organizations.
 Also called “charitable remainder trusts,” these types of trusts allow trustees to transfer assets to individual beneficiaries and charities.

-Talk to an experienced estate planning lawyer in Oklahoma City at The Schroeder Group – dial (405) 704-3882 to set up a consultation.
+Talk to an experienced estate planning lawyer in Oklahoma City at The Schroeder Group – dial (405) 704-3882 or contact us online to set up a consultation.

 When a person passes away, their estate must go through some form of court-supervised probate process.
 If a thorough estate plan is in place, much of probate can be strategically avoided.
 However, in these cases, the decedent’s trusts and other estate planning instruments must still be carefully managed.